 Making the situation even more challenging is that kids are more connected to their social peer group than any generation before.
 As a result, kids are more influenced by their peers' acceptance or judgment of them.
 Social media and the instant sharing of information across a wide spectrum of peers allows constant monitoring of one another.
 In past generations, kids would disconnect in the evening and on weekends and reconnect with their family values and themselves.
 Now there is more pressure to follow the pack and stay within the social rules of one's friend group.

-Given the significant role peers play within childrens' lives , it's critical to help kids learn how to deal with the pressure.
+Given the significant role peers play within children's lives, it's critical to help kids learn how to deal with the pressure.
 And while that work really needs to begin in preschool, it's never too late to help your kids learn how to manage the relationships in their lives.

 Keep the lines of communication open with your kids.
 Family meals can help.
 It's dedicated time to sit down, phones are put away, and hear about everyone's day.
-Some kids may wait until the end of the day, like around bedtime to talk about something that's bothering them.
+Some kids might wait until the end of the day, like around bedtime, to talk about something that's bothering them.
 Parents of teens have found that sometimes a car ride is the place where issues can get talked about.
 Try to find the time that your child seems most open to sharing and create the opportunity to talk.

 When you do hear about situations that cause you concern, or that your child is struggling with, resist the urge to tell kids how to react.
 Instead, help them brainstorm possible responses.
 You can even role-play.
 Developing a script can help kids know how to respond when peer pressure situations come up.

 It's also important to note that kids may not even be aware of the way that peer pressure affects their choices.
-They may feel the need to buy expensive things, go on vacations or wear certain brands of clothing.
+They might feel the need to buy expensive things, go on vacations or wear certain brands of clothing.
 Trying to fit in can come at a cost, literally.
 It can be tricky, but trying to talk about why kids want or feel they need certain things can help create awareness about the pressure to fit in that we all sometimes feel.

 Compare progress, not people